FAIRplus/the-fair-cookbook/content/recipes/reusability/expressing-data-use.md

 The main limitation of the representation is that it provides no information about which diseases are vetted for research.
 ```

-The following representation is more sophisticated and includes 3 types for restrictions:
+The following representation is more sophisticated and includes 3 types of restrictions:

-- restriction on specific disease (juvenile arthritis, to reuse to examplar representation in EGA/SRA XML presented in section 1)
+- restriction on specific disease (juvenile arthritis, to reuse the examplar representation in EGA/SRA XML presented in section 1)
 - restriction on the geographical location where the research can be conducted
-- an obligation to delete the data obtained through the agreement past a specified duration, 3 years in our example
+- an obligation to delete the data obtained through the access agreement past a specified duration, 3 years in our example

 Let's proceed stepwise.